Fuzzy c-means clustering.

 Calls e1071::cmeans() from package e1071.

-The centers parameter is set to 2 by default since e1071::cmeans()
+The centers parameter is set to 2 by default since e1071::cmeans() doesn't have a default value for the number of

-The predict method uses clue::cl_predict() to compute the
+clusters.
+The predict method uses clue::cl_predict() to compute the cluster memberships for new data.

 Dictionary